Bobby Joe Champion

 Bobby Joe Champion (born December 17, 1963) is an American attorney and politician serving as a member of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents the 59th district, which includes portions of downtown and north Minneapolis in Hennepin County.
 He is the incumbent president of the Minnesota Senate.

 Early life and education

 Champion was born in Minneapolis and graduated from Minneapolis North High School.
 He earned a Bachelor of Arts degree in political science from Macalester College and a Juris Doctor from the William Mitchell College of Law.

 Career

 Champion worked as an assistant Minnesota attorney general under Skip Humphrey and Mike Hatch, and as an attorney for a legal rights center.
 He also worked with Flyte Tyme Productions and co-founded and directed the Grammy-nominated Excelsior Choir.
 He was executive director of the Midwest chapter of the National Association of Minority Contractors and program director for Social Spaces with Stairstep Initiative.

 In the 2023 legislative session, Champion pushed for changes to Minnesota's juvenile probation program.

+On January 27, 2026, Champion was struck by liquid sprayed by a man at a Ilhan Omar townhall event.